 Beau Bassin-Rose Hill, Vacoas, Curepipe, Triolet

 Employment contracts are between employees and employers.
 They must contain details including wages, job title, work conditions, duration of the contract, benefits, work hours, probation period, place of work, and travel allowance.
-The written details of employment contracts under the Section 8, Employment Rights Act, 2008 must have additional specifications such as employees’ gender, date of birth, nature of the job, and others.
+The written details of employment contracts, according to Section 8 of the Employment Rights Act (2008), must have added specifications such as employee’s gender, date of birth, nature of the job, and more.

 The regular work schedule comprises 8 hours per day.
 Employees who work 6 days a week cannot be asked to work for more than 5 hours on one of those days and must be compensated for 8 hours for that day.

 Employees must be given a 24-hour notice period before they undertake overtime work.
 Overtime applies after employees have completed 90 work hours in a fortnight and are paid at 1.5 times of regular pay.
 Overtime work on Sundays or public holidays is paid at twice the regular hourly rate.

 The following 14 national holidays are observed in Mauritius: